How Filing Bankruptcy Affects Applying For Mortgage Versus Not Filing

 How Filing Bankruptcy Affects Applying For Mortgage And How To Qualify?

 Borrowers do not have to file bankruptcy to qualify for home loans.
 Outstanding Collections and Charge Off accounts do not have to be paid to qualify for home loans.
-Written payment agreements and three months of payment seasoning is required for borrowers with outstanding judgments and tax liens.
+Written payment agreements and three months of payment seasoning are required for borrowers with outstanding judgments and tax liens.

 Borrowers who filed bankruptcy, there are mandatory waiting period requirements they need to meet:

-- 2 year waiting period after discharged date of Chapter 7 Bankruptcy to qualify for the following loan programs:
+- 2 year waiting period after the discharged date of Chapter 7 Bankruptcy to qualify for the following loan programs:

 - FHA Loans